-manner as a Chair."

-3 That was one of your Non-Executive Directors, who you obviously had some trust and faith in, you had 4 5 previously asked her to Chair in your -- because of the 15:18 conflict at the previous meeting.
-She's sitting, 6 7 listening and observing your input.
-When you reflect 8 upon it now, do you understand how your fellow Non-Executive Directors could have taken that view of 9 your input?
-10 15 · 19

-A. Well, it was a Zoom meeting, that's the first thing.

-And secondly, I don't believe I was defensive for

-Mr. O'Brien, mindful that he had already gone.

-Decisions had been made and that travel for Mr. O'Brien had already been determined.
-I note she said she supports Mr. Devlin and all in that.
-I have explained already why I attended that meeting, and I believe I was asking relevant questions and I was an objective Chair and I was always a challenging Chair and at the heart of everything I did was looking after my had already been determined.
-I note she said she 15:19 supports Mr. Devlin and all in that.
-I have explained already why I attended that meeting, and I believe I was asking relevant questions and I was an objective Chair and I was always a challenging Chair and at the heart of everything I did was looking after my 15:19 I'm not going to be critical, Mr. Wolfe, of any of my Non-Executive Directors, that's not my style.
-I had a very good working relationship with Mrs. Leeson.
+1 manner as a Chair."
+2 3 That was one of your Non-Executive Directors, who you 4 obviously had some trust and faith in, you had 5 previously asked her to Chair in your because of the 15: 18 6 conflict at the previous meeting.
+She's sitting, 7 listening and observing your input.
+When you reflect 8 upon it now, do you understand how your fellow 9 Non-Executive Directors could have taken that view of 10 your input?
+19 11 Α. Well, it was a Zoom meeting, that's the first thing.
+12 And secondly, I don't believe I was defensive for 13 Mr. O'Brien, mindful that he had already gone.
+14 Decisions had been made and that travel for Mr. O'Brien 15 had already been determined.
+I note she said she 19 16 supports Mr. Devlin and all in that.
+I have explained 17 already why I attended that meeting, and I believe 18 I was asking relevant questions and I was an objective 19 Chair and I was always a challenging Chair and at the 20 heart of everything I did was looking after my 19 21 patients.
+I'm not going to be critical, Mr. Wolfe, of 22 any of my Non-Executive Directors, that's not my style.
+23 I had a very good working relationship with 24 Mrs. Leeson.
 If that's what she believes happened.
-But what I find strange in all of this, and I have said 15:20 it to the Inquiry, if my Non-Executive Directors, even after that meeting, had concerns about me, or Mr. Devlin before it or Dr. O'Kane, I'm just amazed how none of them, at any time, ever spoke to me about it.
+25 But what I find strange in all of this, and I have said ${15:}$ 20 26 it to the Inquiry, if my Non-Executive Directors, even 27 after that meeting, had concerns about me, or 28 Mr. Devlin before it or Dr. O'Kane, I'm just amazed how 29 none of them, at any time, ever spoke to me about it.